 Epicureanism was the first philosophy in the Hellenistic age that actually attempted to act like an early form of psychotherapy.
 People were afraid of uncertainty, death, adversities and just a whole lot of things in those days.
 Epicureanism attempted to solve this problem by helping people counter their fears, especially the fear of death.
 When I was a boy of 7 or 8, I once asked my father “Well, why do people fear death?
 Is it because of the pain?”.
 “No,” he had replied, “it isn’t like that.
 People fear uncertainty, and we just don’t know whether there’s anything named soul or not.
 There’s no way we can be sure about our continued existence following death.
 This uncertainty is the thing that people are truly afraid of”.
 An extremely well-thought answer it was, and it satisfied my curiosity at that time.
 However, it was after reading the works of Epicurus that I could finally find a way to cope up with my own fear of death.

-Ok, so before we discuss the practical aspects of Epicureanism, let us learn a bit about Epicurus. how to buy Neurontin online Epicurus can you buy accutane online yahoo was one of the greatest philosophers of the early Hellenistic age, who rose to prominence after the death of the Big 3 (Socrates, Plato and Aristotle).
-It is said that he might have been greatly influenced by the ideas of Democritus, the thinker who had proposed an early version of the atomic hypothesis, with his teacher Leucippus.
+Ok, so before we discuss the practical aspects of Epicureanism, let us learn a bit about Epicurus. go to site Epicurus source site was one of the greatest philosophers of the early Hellenistic age, who rose to prominence after the death of the Big 3 (Socrates, Plato and Aristotle).
+It is said that he might have been greatly influenced by the ideas of Democritus, the thinker who had proposed an early version of the atomic hypothesis, with his teacher digoxin 250 mcg price Leucippus.
 Democritus and Leucippus, from what we can learn about them, were atheists.
 They did not believe in any sort of continued existence after death.
 Their atomic hypothesis was rigid in this respect – all matter is made up of infinitesimally small chunks called atoms (that which can’t be cut or divided), and there are simply an infinite variety of atoms.
 The living body too, according to them, consisted of atoms, and all reactions, interactions, emotions, feelings, thoughts etc are actually due to the underlying interactions between the constituting atoms.

 Now, this was really a hard thing to digest for many – man was reduced to being a collection of abiotic matter that was doomed to fall apart, and there simply wasn’t any question of existing after death!
 Democritus believed that, following death, the atoms constituting the body simply fell apart, and were recycled by nature to build new matter.
 So, your hands and feet would go to the ocean, perhaps, while atoms making up your nose will go to the moon!
 Not a very soothing, comforting thought, eh?